 Objectives To ensure that the location, length and height of a wall on a boundary respects the existing or preferred neighbourhood character and limits the impact on the amenity of existing dwellings.
-Clause 55.04-3 Day -3 Daylight to existing windows objective Title & Objective Standards Standard Met/Standard Not Met/NA Standard B19 Buildings opposite an existing habitable room window should provide for a light court to the existing window that has a minimum area of 3 square metres and minimum dimension of 1 metre clear to the sky.
+Clause 55.04-3 Daylig -3 Daylight to existing windows objective Title & Objective Standards Standard Met/Standard Not Met/NA Standard B19 Buildings opposite an existing habitable room window should provide for a light court to the existing window that has a minimum area of 3 square metres and minimum dimension of 1 metre clear to the sky.
 The calculation of the area may include land on the abutting lot.
 Standard met Dwellings are well setback from adjoining properties and habitable room windows of adjoining dwellings.
 Walls or carports more than 3 metres in height opposite an existing habitable room window should be set back from the window at least 50 per cent of the height of the new wall if the wall is within a 55 degree arc from the centre of the existing window.
 The arc may be swung to within 35 degrees of the plane of the wall containing the existing window.
-Standard met Unit 2 garage - wall height is 3.5m Setback required - 1.75m Provided approximately o.um Existing Proposed Existing Proposed The arc may applies to the within a 55° within Where the existing window is above ground floor level, the wall height is measured from the floor level of the room containing the window.
-Decision The design response. culaelines The extent to which the existing dwelling has provided for reasonable daylight access to its habitable rooms through the siting and orientation of its habitable room windows.
+Diagram B2 Daylight to existing windows Existing Existing Existing Existing Proposed The arc may be swung if the window The arc may be swung in the wall set may be swung to be swung to be swung to the wall serback from the window half the window half the window half the height of the window is above ground floor level, the wall height is measured from the floor level of the room containing the window. ✓ Standard met Unit 2 garage - wall height is 3.5m Setback required - 1.75m Provided approximately 6.0m Decision The design response.
+Guidelines The extent to which the existing dwelling has provided for reasonable daylight access to its habitable rooms through the siting and orientation of its habitable room windows.
 The impact on the amenity of existing dwellings.
 Objective To allow adequate daylight into existing habitable room windows.

-20 20 Applies where existing HRW is between 20° west and 30° east from north Decision The design response. sallianino Existing sunlight to the north-facing habitable room window of the existing dwelling.
+Applies where existing HRW is between 20° West and 30° east from north Decision The design response.
+Sallien Existing sunlight to the north-facing habitable room window of the existing dwelling.
 The impact on the amenity of existing dwellings.
 Objective To allow adequate solar access to existing north-facing habitable room windows.

-Clause 55.04 Jause 35.04-5 Oversnadowing open space objective Title & Objective Standards Standard Met/Standard Not Met/NA Standard B21 Where sunlight to the secluded private open space of an existing dwelling is reduced, at least 75 per cent, or 40 square metres with a minimum dimension of 3 metres, whichever is the lesser area, of the secluded private open space should receive a minimum of five hours of sunlight between 9am and 3pm on 22 Sept.
-Standard met The prime secluded private open space of the dwelling to the east is positioned to the north eastern corner of the lot, and would not be impacted by the proposed development in relation to overshadowing.
-If existing sunlight to the secluded private open space of an existing dwelling is less than the requirements of this standard, the amount of sunlight should not be further reduced. ✓ Standard met Decision The design response. ouidellies The impact on the amenity of existing dwellings.
+Title & Objective Standards Standards Standard Met/Standard Not Met/NA Standard B21 Where sunlight to the secluded private open space of an existing dwelling is reduced, at least 75 per cent, or 40 square metres with a minimum dimension of 3 metres, whichever is the lesser area, of the secluded private open space should receive a minimum of five hours of sunlight between 9am and 3pm on 22 Sept. ✓ Standard met The prime secluded private open space of the dwelling to the east is positioned to the north eastern comer of the lot, and would not be impacted by the proposed development in relation to overshadowing.
+If existing sunlight to the secluded private open space of an existing dwelling is less than the requirements of this standard, the amount of sunlight should not be further reduced. ✓ Standard met Decision The design response. saulapino The impact on the amenity of existing dwellings.
 Existing sunlight penetration to the secluded private open space of the existing dwelling.
 The time of day that sunlight will be available to the secluded private open space of the existing dwelling.
 The effect of a reduction in sunlight on the existing use of the existing secluded private open space.
 Objective To ensure buildings do not significantly overshadow existing secluded private open space.